-- Bribe food-motivated cats with tasty treats to learn tricks; for instance, call “Fluffy come!” then turn on the can opener, and when the cat runs to you, reward with a treat
+- Bribe food-motivated cats with tasty treats to learn tricks; for instance, call “Fluffy come!” then turn on the can opener, and when the cat runs to you, reward them with a treat.

 - Offer puzzle toys that reward the cat’s interest by dispensing treats.
 This can mimic feline hunting behaviors and keep the cat entertained and mentally sharp.